Undergrounders: Themes

 The major themes in this story are street life and hockey.

 Critical reception

 Shaun Smith of Quill & Quire gave the book a positive review, saying "While the pat message about the value of sports is a touch overplayed here, the novel’s real strength comes from Mouse’s experience of the world as a fearful and dangerous place.
 Also, though Skuy ultimately offers up a storybook ending, the grittier aspects of Undergrounders may well give young readers pause to consider what life must be like for the innumerable homeless children of the world."

-As of November 22, 2022, the book currently has a 4.09/5 rating, based on 161 reviews, on Goodreads.

 Awards

 The book has won the 2012 Silver Birch awards.
 The book has been shortlisted for the 2012 Snow Willow awards and the 2013 Rocky Mountain Book Award.
 It has also been a runner-up for the Manitoba Young Readers' Choice Award.